hiveot/hub/bindings/hiveoview/README.md

 ## Objective

 Provide a reference implementation of a viewer on IoT data using the Hive Of Things backend.
-This includes a dashboardfor presenting 'Thing' (device) outputs and controls for inputs.
+This includes a dashboard for presenting 'Thing' (device) outputs and controls for inputs.

 Use HTMX with bare minimum of javascript.
 Just HTML, HTMX, CSS, Golang and maybe a sprinkle of plain javascript as needed.
 No frameworks, no nodejs, no JS/TS/CSS compile step.
 Single binary for easy deployment.